Here’s an article by Paul Copan which points out how father presence/absence and father quality affects belief and disbelief in God.

 The results are shocking, but they should not be surprising.
 They are about as politically incorrect as it is possible to be; but they simply confirm what psychologists, criminologists, educationalists, and traditional Christians know.
 You cannot buck the biology of the created order.
 Father’s influence, from the determination of a child’s sex by the implantation of his seed to the funerary rites surrounding his passing, is out of all proportion to his allotted, and severely diminished role, in Western liberal society.

-Basically, anyone who doesn’t have a benevolent, involved father is going to have an more difficult time believing that moral boundaries set by an authority are for the benefit of the person who is being bounded.
+Basically, anyone who doesn’t have a benevolent, involved father is going to have an enormously difficult time believing that moral boundaries set by an authority are for the benefit of the person who is being bounded.
 The best way to make moral boundaries stick is to see that they apply to the person making the boundaries as well – and that these moral boundaries are rational, evidentially-grounded and not arbitrary.
-It is therefore very important to children to be shepherded by a man who studied moral issues (including evidence from outside the Bible) in order to know how to be persuasive to others.
-If you want your child to be religious and moral, you have to pick a man who is religious and moral.
-And it can’t just be a faith commitment that he makes, he can just lie about that.
-Women ought to check whether men are bound to what they believe by checking what they’ve read.
-A man usually acts consistently with what he believes, and beliefs only get formed when a man informs himself through things like reading.
+It is therefore very important to children to be shepherded by a man who has integrity and who has studied moral issues like chastity, abortion and same-sex marriage in order to know how to be persuasive to others, using real-world evidence and non-religious arguments.